themaninthesuitcase/themaninthesuitcase.github.io/_drafts/using-svg2mod-to-generate-silkscreen-images-for-kicad-from-inkscape.md

  - inkscape
 image:
 ---
 Recently I've been working with [KiCad] to design some PCBs.
 On some of these I have added a small logo or mono image using the built in convertor that comes with KiCad.
-Depsite some of these logo's not being drawn in Inkscape to use this method you will need to. as it will comvert an SVG to the KiCad format.
+Depsite some of these logo's not being drawn in Inkscape to use this method you will need to. as it will convert an SVG to the KiCad format.

 Whilst this works the tool isn't great and does loose a significant amount of detail when converting things.